CIS Benchmarks and system hardening: an introduction

 Why should you use the CIS Benchmarks?

-How do you implement the CIS Benchmarks?
+How do you implement an CIS framework?

 You can implement CIS Benchmarks using any of the following tools: